-Some of mankind's earliest habitats were based inside caves.
+Some of humanity's earliest habitats were based inside caves.
 Technological and architectural progression may have made cave structures less common, but our history is littered with incredible buildings carved into caves, cliffs, and mountains.

 Here are some of the most amazing examples of cave structures - from castles and strongholds to temples and cities.

 Located in southern Jordan, the ancient city of Petra is one of the world's most famous sites featuring buildings carved into a rockface.
-Settlement in the area dates back as far as 9,000 BC, and the earliest records of the city are dated 312 BC.
+Settlement in the area dates back as far as 9,000 BC, and the earliest records of the city are dated to around 312 BC.

 The city is carved into the slopes of Jebel al-Madhbah, a mountain whose rose-colored sandstone gives Petra its iconic shade.
 The city features tombs, temples, a treasury, and an amphitheater.
 It has been a UNESCO World Heritage Site since 1985.

-It is said that the castle served as a refuge to the disgraced knight, Erazem Lueger, in the 15th Century.
+It is said that the castle served as a refuge to the disgraced knight, Erazem Lueger, in the 15th century.
 Legends say that Erazem was able to slip in and out of the castle unnoticed, thanks to a narrow passage beneath the building.
 Today, tourists can climb this passage themselves as they traverse the underground cave system.

 Carved into the basalt cliffs of the Charanandri Hills lie the Ellora Caves, a massive complex of Hindu, Buddhist, and Jain temples and monuments.
 The structures date from between 600 to 1000 CE.

-Tunisia's Hotel Marhala allows guests to sleep in what was once an underground town, dating back to the 4th Century.
-Located near the Sahara Desert, the caves allow residents to keep cool in the intense Summer heat.
+Tunisia's Hotel Marhala allows guests to sleep in what was once an underground town, dating back to the 4th century.
+Located near the Sahara Desert, the caves allow residents to keep cool in the intense summer heat.

-The castles were abandoned by the 16th Century but remained in relatively good condition for another 300 years, thanks to the protection of the cave.
+The castles were abandoned by the 16th century but remained in relatively good condition for another 300 years, thanks to the protection of the cave.
 Schallaun can be visited by climbing the rock face, though there is evidence that there was once a path connecting both castles.